 Overall, the experience was easy!
 I was eager to read my results, so the email updates were definitely appreciated along the way.
 Most of all, the finger prick wasn’t nearly as scary as I thought.

 I have already recommended to a few friends (and my mom!) that they do the home test kit as well.
-If you have been experiencing fatigue, hair loss, any other symptoms of hypothyroidism, OR if you already know you have hypothyroidism, I would highly recommend you order your own at-home test kit to keep in touch with how your thyroid is functioning.
+If you've been experiencing fatigue, hair loss, or any other symptoms of hypothyroidism—OR if you already know you have hypothyroidism—I highly recommend you order your own at-home test kit to keep in touch with how your thyroid is functioning.
 I could not have asked for an easier experience!